slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You opened two gifts this morning: your eyes.

 Being grateful is looking up.
 Play the cards you are dealt.
 And sometimes you will be dealt bad cards.

-> *"Gratitude is not only the greatest of virtues, but the parent of all the others."
--- Cicero*

 > *"Dead people receive more flowers than the living ones because regret is stronger than gratitude."
 -- Anne Frank*